Payloads

 Motivation

-But when payloads are used to try and sniff out BlindXSS for example, we need a callback server.
-Simple find and replace to target the desired server can do the trick, but that functionality is easy enough, so it can be part of the app.
-And especially if you have callback server registered on the app, you easily jump to payloads, modify variables and copy it!
+But when payloads are used to try and sniff out BlindXSS for example, we need a server to listen on any interaction.
+Simple find and replace to target the desired server can do the trick, but that functionality is easy enough, so it can be part of the platform.
+And especially if you have a server registered on the app, you easily jump to payloads, modify variables and copy it!

 Example how to use payloads